How to Sauté Spinach

 - Place the butter or olive oil in a large skillet and heat over medium heat, until the butter is melted (if using).

-- Add the garlic and the shallots of onions, if using, and sauté for one minute until golden.
+- Add the garlic and the shallots or onions, if using, and sauté for 1 minute until golden.
 Season with salt and pepper.

-- Add the spinach in batches if necessary, and stir until it is wilted.
+- Add the spinach in batches if necessary, and stir until it is wilted, about 4 minutes in total.
 Check and adjust seasonings as needed.
 Turn into a serving dish.

 Notes